A Definitive Guide To Breakdown Cover

 They used motor sport as a way of promoting motoring to the masses.
 As time went on, the services these clubs offered extended into aiding motorists at the roadside when their vehicle broke down, using uniformed employed patrols.

-They acted as a catalyst to the development to the motor industry and were key during the "Golden Age Of Motoring” when motor cars started to become affordable to the masses in the UK.
+They acted as a catalyst to the development to the motor industry and were key during the "Golden Age Of Motoring” when cars started to become affordable to the masses in the UK.

 Eventually the club aspect became less proactive (although the Royal Automobile Club still exists) and the services became more in line to the insurance industry with separate arms for aspects such as road safety.